Webhooks documentation

 - Add one or more webhooks endpoints.

-If you have more than one merchant id connected to your account then first select the merchant id for which you would like to add an endpoint.
-Then open the 'webhooks' page, and click on the 'add endpoint' button.
-In the popup provide the endpoint's secure (HTTPS) URL and select which type of events it needs to receive.
+If you have more than one merchant ID connected to your account then first select the merchant ID for which you would like to add an endpoint.
+Then open the "webhooks" page, and click on the "add endpoint" button.
+Provide the endpoint's secure (HTTPS) URL and select which type of events it needs to receive.
 You can either choose to subscribe to all event types or to a subset that you can select in the popup as well.

-To make sure the URL is a valid webhooks endpoint we do an HTTPS GET request to it as soon as it is created.
-This request includes a random string in the 'X-GCS-Webhooks-Endpoint-Verification' HTTP header.
-The endpoint's response should be a plain text body that contains only the value of this header.
-If your endpoint fails to do this it will still be added to your list of endpoints, but it will be deactivated.
-If this happens you can fix the issue on your end and then use the endpoint's 'activate' action at a later moment, which will trigger that validation call again.
+If your endpoint fails to do this, it will still be added to your list of endpoints as deactivated.
+If this happens, you can fix the issue on your end and then use the endpoint's "activate" action later, which will trigger the validation call again.
 The endpoint will start receiving messages a couple of minutes after it has been successfully activated.

-You can add up to five endpoints per merchant id.
-You will only be able to have one endpoint subcribed to a specific event.
+- You can add up a maximum of five endpoints per merchant ID.
+You can only have one endpoint subscribed to a specific event.

-Keep in mind that it can take up to 10 minutes for webhooks to have picked up changes you made in the configuration center.
+- Webhooks can take up to 10 minutes to react to changes you made in the Configuration Center.

 Setting up your webhooks endpoint

 The webhooks messages will be sent to your endpoints via HTTPS POST requests.
-The body of the request contains JSON that describes the event and the object the event occurred on.
-The structure of these objects is identical to the objects that are returned in our REST API.
-For instance the 'payment' object in a webhooks message is identical to the object that is returned by the get payment REST endpoint.
-See the Webhooks event structure page for a detailed explanation of the webhooks message structure.
+The request's body contains JSON that describes the event and the object on which the event occurred.
+These objects' structure is identical to those that are returned in our REST API.
+For instance, the "payment" object in a webhooks message is identical to the object returned by the GET payment REST endpoint.
+See the webhooks event structure for a detailed explanation of the webhooks message.

 The PrestaShop webhooks screen where merchants can configure the webhooks keys.

-In case you cannot use one of the eCommerce plugins you should configure the framework that you're using to listen on the endpoints and pass the request to our SDK.
-The SDK will check the signature and will return an actual object instead of the JSON that was included in the request.
-You can then pass this data into you own business logic.
+If you cannot use one of the plugins, you should configure the framework you're using to perceive the endpoints and pass the request to our SDK.
+The SDK will check the signature and return an actual object instead of the JSON included in the request.
+You can then pass this data to your own business logic.

 Responding to a webhooks event

 All successfully received webhooks messages should return an HTTP status code in the 2xx range.
 Any additional information in the body or header is ignored.
-Whenever an endpoint responds with a status code that is not in that range, webhooks assumes that your endpoint did not receive the messaged and it will retry at a later time.
-This means that HTTP redirects, which are 3xx codes, will also fail.
-See 'retrying failed events' further down for more information on how webhooks performs retries.
+Whenever an endpoint responds with a status code out of that range, webhooks assume that your endpoint didn't receive the message and will retry later.
+It means that HTTP redirects, which are 3xx codes, will also fail.
+See "retrying failed events" for more information on how webhooks perform retries.

-If an endpoint does not respond within 10 seconds webhooks will also assume your endpoint did not receive the message and we will retry at a later time.
-To prevent this, it is important to decouple as much of your business logic from the handling of the request as possible.
-We suggest that you respond with an 2xx HTTP status code immediately after receiving the message and handle all other tasks afterwards.
+If an endpoint doesn't respond within 10 seconds, webhooks will also assume your endpoint didn't receive the message, and we'll retry later.
+To prevent this, it's important to decouple as much of your business logic from the handling of the request as possible.
+Please respond with a 2xx HTTP status code immediately after receiving the message and handle all other tasks afterward.

 Testing webhooks endpoints

 The test described above only checks if webhooks can reach the endpoint.
-If you want to test if an endpoint handles the different event types correctly you'll have to actually use our REST API to make calls that trigger the desires event.
-For example: if you want to test the handling of a 'captured' event on a payment object you'll have to create a payment using the REST API that will trigger a 'captured' event.
-You can use our preproduction environment to make these test calls without actually making payments.
+To test if an endpoint handles the different event types correctly, you need to use our REST API to make calls that trigger the desired event.
+For example, if you want to test handling a "captured" event on a payment object, create a payment using the REST API to trigger a "captured" event.
+You can use our pre-production environment to make these test calls without actually making payments.

 Operational considerations

-We will send events to the endpoints as quickly as possible, typically a few seconds after its occurrence.
-In rare circumstances the delivery may take longer, but in all cases the first delivery attempt will take place within 24 hours of the event's creation time.
+We'll send events to the endpoints as quickly as possible.
+The first delivery attempt will occur within 24 hours of the event's creation time.
+In rare circumstances, the delivery may take longer.

 How webhooks will retry failed deliveries of events

-Whenever a message was not successfully received by an endpoint two things will happen:
+Whenever an endpoint doesn't successfully receive a message, two things will happen:

-- If an endpoint fails too often we will temporarily stop sending messages to it by temporarily blacklisting the endpoint
+- If an endpoint fails too often, we stop sending messages to it by temporarily blacklisting the endpoint.

-- We will retry to send the failed message and all skipped messages at a later time
+- We'll retry to send the failed message and all skipped messages later.

 Blacklisting